USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 If N_EMIS_PT is set 0, then CMAQ will run with no Inline emissions even if the values for STK_EMIS_XXX, STK_GRPS_XXX and STK_EMIS_LAB_XXX are all set.

 ### 6.9.2 Online Emission Streams
+<a id=BEIS></a>
 #### BEIS
+To calculate inline biogenic emissions, CMAQ uses the [Biogenic Emission Inventory System (BEIS)](https://www.epa.gov/air-emissions-modeling/biogenic-emission-inventory-system-beis).
+BEIS calculates emissons resulting from biological activity from land-based vegetative species as well as nitric oxide emissions produced by microbial activity from certain soil types.

+This biogenic model is based on the same model that is included in SMOKE.
+Before using the CMAQ inline version of BEIS users should confirm that biogenic emissions are not already included in their emissions files from SMOKE to avoide double counting biogenic emissions.
+User documentation for BEIS can be found in [Chapter 6.17 of the SMOKE manual](https://www.cmascenter.org/help/documentation.cfm?model=smoke&version=4.6).

+Need to add -- speciation information for BEIS is controlled in GSPRO file.

+The temporal allocation of the biogenic emissions is calculated inline when running CMAQ.
+However, the calculation of the gridded normalized emissions for winter and summer is a time-independent calculation and must be done with the [normbeis3](https://www.cmascenter.org/smoke/documentation/4.6/html/ch06s12.html) program in SMOKE prior to running the inline biogenic option in CMAQ.

+The user must either provide a BIOSEASON file for simulations that are not summer only or winter only (e.g., multiple seasons, spring, fall) or set the SUMMER_YN flag to Y for summer or N for winter.

+Without the BIOSEASON file, all biogenic emissions will be calculated using summer factors or winter factors.
+Additionally, when using the inline biogenic option, the user must point to the SOILOUT file from one day’s simulation as the SOILINP file for the next day.
+The user must also decide whether to write over SOILOUT files from previous days or create a uniquely named SOILOUT file for each day.
+The latter approach is recommended if the user wishes to retain the capability to restart simulations in the middle of a sequence of simulations.

+<a id=Plume_Rise></a>
 #### Plume Rise
+Plume rise can be calculated for large point sources.
+Plume rise can be calculated inline within CMAQ provided the emission files have been processed with SMOKE for inline processing.
+The NPTGRPS sets the number of “sectors” for which the user wishes to provide a stack_groups file and an inline emissions file.
+Optionally, the user can request 2 optional output diagnostic files that include a 3-D file of the emissions with plume rise included and a layer fractions (PLAY) file that includes the fractional amount of emission per model layer.

+<a id=Wind_Blown_Dust></a>
 #### Wind-Blown Dust
+The actual amount of dust emitted from an arid surface depends on wind speed, surface roughness, moisture content of the soil, vegetation coverage, soil type and texture, and air density.
+The main mechanism behind strong dust storms is called “saltation bombardment” or “sandblasting.”
+The physics of saltation include the movement of sand particles due to wind, the impact of these particles to the surface that removes part of the soil volume, and the release of smaller dust particles.
+CMAQ first calculates friction velocity at the surface of the Earth.
+Once this friction velocity exceeds a threshold value, saltation, or horizontal movement, flux is obtained.
+Finally, the vertical flux of the dust is calculated based on a sandblasting efficiency formulation – a vertical-to-horizontal dust flux ratio.
+CMAQ uses satellite information from the Moderate Resolution Imaging Spectroradiometer or MODIS to obtain realistic time-varying vegetation coverage.
+The model obtains the values of soil moisture and wind speed from the meteorological model, WRF.
+Using the satellite data together with a newly developed relation for the surface roughness length, the effects of solid elements, such as pebbles, and vegetation non-erodible elements in local wind acceleration, drag partitioning, and protective coverage, is formulated in a consistent manner.

+Need to add -- speciation information for dust is controlled in aerodata

+<a id=Sea_Spray></a>
 #### Sea Spray
+Because sea spray particles are emitted during wave breaking and bubble bursting at the ocean surface, the main factor affecting the emission rate is the wind speed.
+The temperature of the ocean also affects bubble bursting and subsequent emission rate of sea spray particles.
+Wave breaking is enhanced near the surf zone just offshore, and CMAQ accounts for this by increasing sea spray particle emission rates in the surf zone.

+The current open ocean sea spray particle emission rate in CMAQ as described in Gantt et al. (2015) is based on Gong (2003) with a temperature dependence derived from Jaeglé et al. (2011) and Ovadnevaite et al. (2014) and an adjustment of Θ from 30 to eight to account for higher accumulation mode emissions.
+The current surf zone sea spray particle emission rate in CMAQ as described in Gantt et al. (2015) is based on Kelly et al. (2010) with a reduction of the assumed surf zone width from 50 to 25 meters.

+Need to add -- speciation information for dust is controlled in aerodata

+<a id=Lightning_NO></a>
 #### Lightning NO
+In retrospective applications over the continental U.S., National Lightning Detection Network (NLDN) lightning data can be used directly to generate NO produced by lightning NO in CMAQ.
+For real-time forecasts where lightning data are not available, lightning NO is produced based on statistical relationships with the simulated convective rainfall rate.

+LTNGNO [default:InLine]

+Setting to define whether the lightning emissions calculation will be in-line or off-line.
+This variable can be set to a gridded netCDF file of lightning NO emissions to use emissions calculated with a preprocessor outside of CCTM.
+Setting this variable to “inline” activates the in-line emissions calculation in CCTM and requires the LTNGPARMS_FILE variable (see below) to provide parameters for generating in-line lightning NO emissions.

+USE_NLDN [default: Y]

+Use hourly NLDN strikes file to compute inline lightning NO emissions.
+Activating this setting requires the NLDN_STRIKES input file.
+Comment out or set to Y to turn on; set to N to turn off.
+If USE_NLDN is set to N and LTNGNO set to "InLine", lightning NO emissions will be generated using parameters provided in the LTNGPARMS_FILE.

+NLDN_STRIKES [default: None]

+Hourly NLDN lightning strike netCDF FILE.
+Required when LTNGNO is set to Inline and USE_NLDN is set to Y; otherwise ignore this setting.

+LTNGPARMS_FILE [default: None]

+Lightning parameters netCDF file, which contains the linear regression parameters for generating lightning NO using the parameterization scheme when LTNGNO set to "InLine" and USE_NLDN set to N. In addition, it also contains the intercloud to cloud-to-ground flash ratios, scaling factors for calculating flashes using the convective precipitation rate, land-ocean masks, and the moles of NO per flash (cloud-to-ground and intercloud) which are used by both lightning production schemes (NLDN and parameterization).
+Ingore if LTINGNO set to an external input file.

 ## 6.10 Gas Phase Chemistry
 ### 6.10.1 Gas Phase Chemical Mechanisms